dfraser74/wp-amp-themes/readme.txt

 After viewing the AMP page, users can click on links in the article or return to Google search by clicking the back arrow.

 == Changelog ==

+= 1.0 =
+* Added colors and logo to theme customizer.

 = 0.5 =
 * Beta release